 For more information on the work the Committee is doing, see:

-The Hub is made up of people from government agencies in the natural resources sector.
+The hub is made up of people from government agencies in the natural resources sector.
 However, making the transition is not just about what government does – we all (individuals, businesses and organisations) need to take action, and innovation and technology are key to the transition to a low-emissions economy.
-The Hub will also connect and support others to reduce emissions.

 The New Zealand Emissions Trading Scheme